-Throughout her practice, Jennifer has had numerous opportunities to fulfil both wholesale and private commissions for small independent boutiques and art gift shops worldwide; creating bespoke tableware and home decor for stores in the United States, Denmark, Italy and Australia.
+Throughout her practice, Jennifer has undertaken numerous wholesale and private commissions for small independent boutiques and art gift shops worldwide, creating bespoke tableware and home decor for stores in the United States, Denmark, Italy and Australia.

 ARTIST STATEMENT